venkateshtantravahi/Python-0-to-hero-/Django/ReadMe.md

 ![img_3.png](img_3.png)

 #### Managing Data
-So once after creating the data in the db atleast there must be one admin who should have access to modify data for that we can use the django provided built-in admin panel which can only be accessed to website creator
+So once after creating the data in the db at least there must be one admin who should have access to modify data for that we can use the django provided built-in admin panel which can only be accessed to website creator